zby1234/KMS_Server/README.md

 It is a Shell Script which can build a KMS Server automatically.

-Please note that this script can only run on x86 or x64 architecture Linux OS.
+Please note that this script can only run on x64 architecture Linux OS.
 Multiplatform script is coming soon.

 `HOW TO USE`